frasan15/sports_maven/README.md

 The program implements the back-end of a sport equipment evaluation portal.

 All the classes are located in `sports` package.
 The main class is `Sports`.
-The class `TestApp` in the package `example` contains an example.
+The class `TestApp` contains a set of test cases for each of the following requirements.
 The exceptions are thrown using the class `SportsException`.

 ---